macleginn/bivaltyp/content/languages/descriptions/Komi_Zyrian.md

 # {{ language_external }}
 Contributed by Ekaterina Sergeeva.

 Translations were elicited from two native speakers of Komi-Zyrian in Syktyvkar in 2013, using the Russian version of the questionnaire.
-Further details can be found in Sergeeva (2018).

-> Sergeeva, E. N. 2018.
-Markirovanie aktantov dvuxmestnyx predikatov v komi-zyryanskom literaturnom yazyke [Bivalent verbs' argument coding in standard Komi-Zyrian].
-In S. S. Say (ed.).
-[Valentnostnye klassy dvuxmestnyx predikatov v raznostrukturnyx jazykax](https://bivaltyp.info/docs/Say_ed_20018_Valentnostnye.pdf) [Bivalent valency classes in structurally diverse languages].
-Saint Petersburg: ILS RAN.
-339–353.

 ## How to cite
 > Sergeeva, Ekaterina.
 2025.
 Bivalent patterns in {{ language_external}}.